NeCTAR-RC/nectarcloud-tier0doco/starting-doco/glossary.md

 throughout a data center which users manage through a web-based dashboard, command-line tools, or a RESTful API..."
 [Wikipedia](https://en.wikipedia.org/wiki/OpenStack)

 Ok, and what's IaaS?
-Good question, keep reading .. :)
+And RESTful? and API??
+Good questions, keep reading .. :)

 ## Thanks